Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I buy bulk items when on sale like raisons,sunflower kernels/dried fruit/and add oatmeal mixture that I had crumbled into bit sizes and add all these healthy things together and put in sandwich bags and freeze up for trail mix as treats.
 It holds you over until meal times and is very healthy and tasty.
 Kids love these when going out to play or to the park or outside events, even field trips for school.

 When my son was a teenager, I always had him eat a large bowl of oatmeal for breakfast.
 It was one of the few things that filled him up and stayed with him until lunch.
-He claimed that he didn't like it, but to this day, he still eats that bowl of morning oatmeal.

 My youngest is in a fairly heavy work out schedule for ROTC and he can really lay away the food!
 He keeps a large bag of apples handy and can eat 4 or 5 a day.
 He's another of those "raised on oatmeal" kids and I think it has really helped make and keep him strong.
 Good whole wheat bread is very healthy and filling, too.